Bylaws

 Article II.
 Office and Administration.

-The office and administration of the Chapter shall reside with the Secretary of the Chapter.
+The office and administration of the Chapter shall reside with the Chair of the Chapter.

 Article III.
 Membership.